-Update from November 2018 - it seems that the arrival of the new Superintendent has coincided with a decision by the Board of Trustees to review the plans for the Middle School, approved one year ago.
-Given the slowing of arrivals and the outflux of expatriates from Dubai, particularly those involved in the Oil industry, it would seem prudent to review the future requirements of the school.
+In November 2018, it seemed that the arrival of the new Superintendent, Dr. Paul Richards, had coincided with a decision by the Board of Trustees to review the plans for the Middle School, approved one year prior.
+Given the slowing of arrivals and the outflux of expatriates from Dubai, particularly those involved in the Oil industry, it seemed prudent to review the future requirements of the school.

 The conclusion reached by the Board has been to re-purpose the new facility as an Early Childhood section which would become the home to KG1 and KG2 students.
 Perhaps of more interest, is the decision to introduce a pre-KG section (children aged 3+) which is in line with other international curricula.
 This will ensure that the school captures those children currently attending nursery or Kindergarten, whose parents might be tempted to choose an alternative school or curriculum for convenience.

 To learn more about planned curriculum changes which are being planned currently, read our curriculum update below.